sumayyamanji/climate_policy_rag/reports/Introduction.md

 Since we were working sequentially, we divided up the workload fairly, based on everyone's exam schedules.

 **First: Toscane**
-* Setting up format, basis of the README.md and main pipeline for the project
+* Setting up format, README.md and main pipeline for the project
 * Scraping CAT website and storing it
 * And documenting the above